 Friends Shop is open Tuesday through Saturday, 10am - 4:30pm.
 All items sold at the Shop interpret the Fort Vancouver National Historic Site.

-Joy Ohearn will be the next featured artist for the "Expressions of Culture" exhibit the Fort Vancouver Visitor Center.
+Joy Pomaika'i Hau'oli OHearn is the current featured artist for the "Expressions of Culture" exhibit the Fort Vancouver Visitor Center.
 Her art is an expression of Hawaiian feather work.
-The exhibit will open in mid-October.
-More details will be posted as they become available.
+Pictured here are some examples of her work.

 Toma Villa, Artist